GVR12345/SMART_MRO_VER1/README.md

 Install dependencies
 Install required packages from requirements.txt or install common dependencies directly: pip install -r requirements.txt
-# or, if no requirements file:
-pip install flask fastapi uvicorn requests python-multipart

 Run the user interface
 - From the project root o run: